HOW TO SEW LEATHER BY HAND?

 What is the difference between a standard stitch and a reverse stitch?

-Claws with a "reverse" point are generally called "left-handed claws": this is an abuse of language, there are no left-handed or right-handed claws.
-As a reminder: there is no direction to hold the claw, the point is the same on both sides.
+Claws with a "reverse" point are generally called "left-handed claws": this is a misnomer; there are no left- or right-handed claws.
+As a reminder: there is no direction for holding the claw; the point is the same on both sides.

 Which center distance (striking claw) should I choose?